kaixuanDeng95/Computational_CRISPR_Strategy/README.md

 - R packages: RandomForest,glmnet,e1071 and kernlab<br>
 ### How to Use
 ```
-Firstly,the Python script kmer.py should be used to get a feature file with a FASTA format input file.Then the Rdata file RF.model.Rdata
+Firstly,the Python script kmer.py should be used to get a feature file with a FASTA format input file.
-can be used to predict the Z-score of the sequence.<br>
+Then the Rdata file RF.model.Rdata can be used to predict the Z-score of the sequence.<br>
 ```
 ### Demonstration